 Hypnosis can also help by creating a degree of detachment from thoughts and feelings which allows the client to observe these thoughts and feelings as an outsider (3rd person).
 This helps the client see that we are not our thoughts and feelings which makes it easy to challenge these thoughts, feelings and other unhelpful beliefs.

-Instead of trying to make new associations at conscious level which generally requires a lot of efforts and repetition before they can become automatic i.e. subconscious, hypnosis can be used to create associations directly at the level of subconscious.
+Instead of trying to make new associations at the conscious level which generally requires a lot of efforts and repetition before they can become automatic i.e. subconscious, hypnosis can be used to create associations directly at the level of the subconscious.

 Since the subconscious also drives the autonomic nervous system which is responsible for all our involuntary body actions i.e.: breathing, heart rate, lymph functions, growth, repair and replacement of dead and dying cells etc, hypnosis can add great value in addressing physical trauma issues and improving physical health and well-being generally.

-In short hypnosis can be very useful in:
+In short, hypnosis can be very useful in: